 #2.
 Are Bombas worth it?

 My opinion?
 Bombas are the bomb.
 The honeycomb arch support feels like a little hug for my feet.
-They’ve never given me a blister, and I love knowing that I’ve voted well.
+They’ve never given me a blister, and I love knowing that I’ve voted with my dollar well.

 While I’m flattered that you’d take my word for it, the best way to find out if they’re worth it is to try them for yourself.
 On that, Bombas agrees with me.